open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 ```

-Then, in the application file `DiceController.cs` we make use of that activitySource instance:
+In the application file `DiceController.cs` we then reference that activitySource instance:

 ```csharp
 using Microsoft.AspNetCore.Mvc;